britishlibrary/peripleo/data-formats.md

   * the outer square brackets indicate that the information is a list (an *array*),
   * each item in the list is enclosed in { curly blackets } (an *object*),
   * items are separated by commas,
-  * each item is composed of 'properties' composed of a name and value, separated by a colon,
+  * each item is composed of "properties" composed of a name and value, separated by a colon,
   * additional properties could be added within an item, separated by commas.

 ## This is where the 'fun' starts